tiredofit/docker-alpine/README.md

 # Debug Mode

 When using this as a base image, create statements in your startup scripts to check for existence of `DEBUG_MODE=TRUE` and set various parameters in your applications to output more detail, enable debugging modes, and so on.
 In this base image it does the following:

 * Sets zabbix-agent to output logs in verbosity
-* Enables MailHog mailcatcher, which replaces `/usr/sbin/sendmail` with it's own catchall executible.
+* Enables MailHog mailcatcher, which replaces `/usr/sbin/sendmail` with it's own catchall executable.
 It also opens port `1025` for SMTP trapping, and you can view the messages it's trapped at port `8025`

 # Maintenance